cjphawes/restaurant-booking-system/README.md

 Welcome Fellow Coders!

 This is KUIDAORE.
 A luxury Japanese restaurant based in Malibu, California.
+It comprises of an online website with the ability to make reservations and providing user authentication.

+Take a look at my website KUIDAORE

 ## User Stories